 Fitness Gimmicks: 15 Unforgettable (& Ridiculous) Exercise Products

 Why bother going to the gym or watching what you eat when you can achieve your dream body for only a few minutes a day and a small payment of only $99.99 (plus shipping and handling)?
-People are always looking to find the easy road to a hard, fit body.
+Or by feeling the effects of using keto ultra diet!
+People are always looking to find the easy road to a hard, fit body, even though only things that typically work are doing real exercise and detoxing your body.
 Unfortunately, there are limits to the creative appeal of many fitness innovations.
 Whether they provide some form of physical benefit or not, all fitness gimmicks promise to achieve the same thing; greater results with less time and effort.
 Here is a list of the 15 most ridiculous fitness products to ever hit the infomercial market, and in many cases our home gym.

 1. SHAKE WEIGHT

 Shake Weight, a modified dumbbell, may be one of the most suggestive products that has ever made its way into the fitness market.
-Shake Weight was initially advertised for women, although the company later released a male version as well.
+Shake Weight in set with foam plyo box was initially advertised for women, although the company later released a male version as well.
 The product boasted it’s scientifically proven ability to increase upper body muscle activity by more than 300%, compared to traditional free weights.
-Needless to say, the Shake Weight may have produced as many parody videos as it did sales.
+Needless to say, the Shake Weight may have produced more parody videos than it did sales.

 2. SAUNA SUIT

 Resembling something between a giant trash bag and a spacesuit, The Sauna Suit is your wear-anywhere-anytime effortless weight loss tool.
 This full body suit was specifically designed to make it’s user sweat profusely.
 Infomercials show men and women lounging and watching TV, doing household chores, and casually running errands in their metallic body suits.
-Although the product did induce some form of weight loss through sweat, the water weight will soon return – the fat unfortunately remains.
+Although the product did induce some form of weight loss through sweat, the water weight would soon return – the fat unfortunately remained.
+Of all the fitness gimmicks, this one was definitely the most unfashionable.

 3. SKECHERS SHAPE UPS